Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 Rank 1
 ~~~~~~
 | **Swift Strikes**
 | The Rogue may attack using Grace instead of Brawn to hit with melee weapons, but not with heavy weapons.
-Spear-type weapons are an exception to this limit.
+Spear-type weapons are an exception to this rule.
 |
 | **Sharp Lunge**
 | The Rogue may accept a -1 die penalty on their attack roll for any melee or thrown weapon attack to increase the range of the attack by 1.
 This is treated as a free dash, and enhanced by dash distance increases.